 We assess the consequences for market quality and welfare of different entry regimes and exchange pricing policies, integrating a microstructure model with a free-entry, exchange competition model where exchanges have market power in technological services.
-We find that services can be strategic substitutes or complements.
-Free-entry delivers superior liquidity and welfare outcomes vis-a-vis an unregulated monopoly, but entry can be excessive or insufficient.
-Depending on the extent of the monopolist’s technological services undersupply compared to the First Best, a planner can achieve a higher welfare controlling entry or platform fees.
+Free-entry delivers superior liquidity and welfare outcomes vis-à-vis an unregulated monopoly, but entry can be excessive or insufficient.
+Depending on the extent of the monopolist’s technological services undersupply compared to the first best, a planner can achieve a higher welfare controlling entry or platform fees.

 Keywords: Market Fragmentation, Welfare, Endogenous Market Structure, Platform Competition, Cournot with Free Entry, Industrial Organization of Exchanges